08-02-2016 11:15 AM - edited 07-24-2017 11:01 AM

 Sometimes batteries lose their charge.
 Before you change them, test them.
 Press and hold any button on your remote.
 If you see a solid green light, this means the batteries are strong.
 If the light is blinking quickly, the batteries are still good but may need to be replaced down the road.
 If it blinks slowly or not at all, the batteries will need to be replaced.

 If all of the above does not restore remote functionality, it may be time to replace it.
 Chat with our support teams by clicking here.
+There may be a charge for the remote if you do not have the Equipment Protection plan.

 If the remote controls only your DIRECTV receiver but not your TV, you can program your remote by: